rohan-varma/rohan-varma.github.io/_posts/2017-2-10-Neural-Net.md

 The key differences are that we have more biases and weights, as well as a larger composition of functions.
 This function is harder to optimize, and introduces a few interesting ideas about learning the weights with an algorithm known as backpropagation.

 This "intermediate step" is actually known as a hidden layer, and we have complete control over it, meaning that among other things, we can vary the number of parameters or connections between weights and neurons to obtain an optimal network.
 It's also important to notice that we can stack an arbitrary amount of these hidden layers between the input and output of our network, and we can tune these layers individually.
 This lets us make our network as deep as we want it.
-Here's what our model looks like now [4]:
+For example, here's what a neural network with two hidden layers would look like [4]:

 ![neural network](https://raw.githubusercontent.com/rohan-varma/rohan-blog/gh-pages/images/neuralnet.png)